China's factories spring to life as global trade reawakens

 It will be preceded by the ever-influential U.S. payrolls report for July which analysts expect will show another healthy gain of 233,000 net new jobs.

-Those concerns were inflamed on Thursday when data showed U.S. labor costs rose by the most in more than 5-1/2 years during the second quarter.
+Those concerns were inflamed on Thursday when data showed U.S. labour costs rose by the most in more than 5-1/2 years during the second quarter.

 (Editing by Kim Coghill)